alex9810171/CurvePlotter/README.md

 sh plot.sh
 ```
 - You can edit `plot.sh` to fit your usage.
+- we use folder name to give color

 ## Algorithm
 - Use sigmoid function when over 3 points.